How did the Directive come about?

-Aimed at overhauling the rights and legal protections of whistleblowers in Europe, it followed a series high profile disclosures relating to scandals such as Cambridge Analytica, Panama Papers and LuxLeaks.
+Aimed at overhauling the rights and legal protections of whistleblowers in Europe, it followed a series of high-profile disclosures relating to scandals such as Cambridge Analytica, the Panama Papers and LuxLeaks.

 The murder of journalists Daphne Galizia (Malta) and Jàn Kuciak (Slovakia), who were attempting to expose corruption in their respective countries, only strengthened the drive to protect whistleblowers.

 The Directive provides significant improvement in protecting whistleblowers and moves member states towards a unified legal framework.

 What protections does the Directive offer?